borgbackup/borg/docs/internals/data-structures.rst

         b'index': b'{"algorithm": "XXH64", "digests": {"HashHeader": "846b7315f91b8e48", "final": "cb3e26cadc173e40"}}'
     }

 The *version* key started at 2, the same version used for the hints.
-Since Borg has many versioned file formats, this keeps the number of different versions in use a bit lower.
+Since |project_name| has many versioned file formats, this keeps the number of different versions in use a bit lower.